-Published in Personal Injury on October 4, 2021.
+Published in Personal Injury by Chris Eskew on October 4, 2021.

 Nothing is more critical after an accident than your choice of a personal injury attorney.
 A good attorney can construct a solid case for compensation and negotiate a very favorable settlement.
 A good personal injury lawyer should also be prepared to go into court and defend your rights, if necessary.

 An inexperienced personal injury attorney, by contrast, can be a disaster, costing you time and money.
 To make sure your search goes as well as possible, we present these tips for hiring a personal injury lawyer.

 You might have never met a personal injury attorney so you have no idea where to start.

 Start with the phone book.
 Look at the advertisements in the Yellow Pages and write down the names of any lawyer who says they represent personal injury victims.

 - Ask friends, family, or colleagues if they have ever used a personal injury lawyer.
 Someone’s child might have gotten into a car accident or been injured in a slip and fall.
 Ask if they would recommend their lawyer.